Skip to main content

 3-Year Total$239,000$173,000

 The variable most CTOs forget: team growth.
-If you're hiring 20 people per year, that's 20 new off-the-shelf licenses.
-At $100/user/month, each hire adds $1,200/year in SaaS costs.
+Hiring 20 people a year means 20 new off-the-shelf licenses.
+At $100/user/month, every hire adds $1,200/year to the SaaS bill.
 Custom software?
-Zero incremental cost per user.
-Run your break-even calculation with projected team size, not current team size.
+Zero incremental cost per seat.
+So run your break-even on projected headcount, not the team you have today.

 Download your current SaaS bills from the last 12 months.
 Add them up.
 That total is your annual off-the-shelf cost.
 Now multiply by 3 for your 3-year projection (include 10% annual price increases).
 Compare that to a custom build quote + 3 years of maintenance.
 The answer is usually obvious once the numbers are on paper.